unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 **Software	architecture**

 **How it integrates with your API at	a high level such as how you communicate	with the API, data conversion practice	at client web application and	any	mapping	you	do	between	data retrieved and	visualized.**

+For the implenmentation of other team's API, we use Python to request all the data from the APIs by passing a wide time range as the parameters e.g. 1980-01-01T00:00:00 to 2019-04-23T00:00:00.
+Then we restructure their JSON to fit in our website.
+Such as change the date's format and the location JSON format.
+Then store it into our database and waiting for the call from web application.
+On the other hand, we use Google charts to visualize our numbers from the field of numbers of affected in report events.  <br> <br>

+As the client side, server listen to the client input through the whole process of accessing.
+After server get the user input it will use frontend to communicate with the database and place the return's detail to the website.